feathersjs-ecosystem/feathers-vuex/docs/service-module.md

 The following mutations are called automatically by the service actions, and will rarely, if ever, need to be used manually.

+Before Feathers-Vuex 2.0, these were the available mutations:

 - `setFindPending(state)` - sets `isFindPending` to `true`
 - `unsetFindPending(state)` - sets `isFindPending` to `false`
 - `setGetPending(state)` - sets `isGetPending` to `true`